tesujimath/letters-to-amy/content/post/a-deposit-guaranteeing-our-inheritance/index.md

 I think I'm just about ready to leave this desert island, and I see a boat on the horizon (yay!), but first let's look into Ephesians 1 for one last time.

+{{< quote source="Ephesians 1:13-14" >}}
-> And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
-When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession — to the praise of his glory (Ephesians 1:13-14).
+And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
+When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession — to the praise of his glory.
+{{< /quote >}}

 There are some really significant points to note here.